 StateTitle A longer name not subject to variable naming restrictions.
+Corresponds to the

+$value\ of\ {\tt PnodeStateTitles}.$

+StateDescription

-Corresponds to the value of PnodeStateTitles.
-StateDescription on A human readable description of the state (documentation).
-Corresponds to the value of PnodeStateDescriptions.
-StateValue A real numeric value assigned to this state.
-PnodeStateValues.
-Note that this has different meaning for discrete and continuous variables.
+A human readable description of the state (documentation).
+Corresponds to the has different meaning for discrete and continuous variables.
 For discrete variables, this associates a numeric value with each level, which is used in calculating the PnodeEAP and PnodeSD functions.
 In the continuous case, this value is ignored and the midpoint between the "LowerBounds" and "UpperBounds" are used instead.
-LowerBound This servers as the lower bound for each partition of the continuous variagle. -Inf is a legal value for the first or last row.
-UpperBound This is only used for continuous variables, and the value only is needed for one of the states.
-This servers as the upper bound of range each state.
-Note the upper bound needs to match the lower bounds of the next state.
-Inf is a legal value for the first or last row.